dattalab/moseq2-app/README.md

 measure the differences between their behavior usages, durations, transition patterns. etc.

 This package contains functionalities that can be used interactively in jupyter notebooks.
-We provide a series of Jupyter Notebooks that cover the entire MoSeq pipeline for novice programmers to process their depth videos of mice, and segment their behavior into what is denoted as "syllables".
+We provide a series of Jupyter Notebooks that cover the entire MoSeq pipeline to process their depth videos of mice, and segment their behavior into what is denoted as "syllables".

 <!---
 All colab notebooks right now are temporarily shared from my Google drive.